 Artist's Statement

-My current investigation in porcelain clay began with a question, "How thin and how tall can I make a column using the coiling method and what will the results be?"
+My investigation in porcelain clay began with a question, "How thin and how tall can I make a column using the coiling method and what will the results be?"
 I found that the columns were too thin and too tall to hold their form and would collapse during the firing.
 I chose to limit my colors to black, white and gray.

 Five years later, another question arose, "What will happen if I combine two or more fired columns and re-fire them?"
 I found that the forms would continue to reshape and enfold one another.